yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ## Tutorial 3: Nextflow pipeline with containers and other useful features

-In this tutorial, you will nextflow script that uses
+In this tutorial, you will learn nextflow script that uses
  - singularity container
  - user-defined profiles
  - visualisation capabilities